Committed to Excellence

 A minimum 2.0 cumulative grade point average on a 4.0 grading scale is required in order to receive the tuition benefit.
 The benefit does not cover book or supply costs, or courses that are repeated that were previously charged against the Employee Tuition Benefit.

-I.D.
-Cards are available to all employees.
-The Raider Card is an official Northwest Florida State College identification card.
-It is necessary to check out books and other materials from the Learning Resources Center and for admission to various events and performances sponsored by the college.
+ID Cards are available to all employees.
+The Raider Card is the official Northwest Florida State College identification card.
+It is necessary to check out books and other materials from the Susan Myers Learning Resources Center and for admission to various events and performances sponsored by the college.

 Parking is available to all employees displaying a parking permit.
 The parking permits are free and available in Human Resources.
 The permit authorizes parking in yellow-lined, reserved spaces.
 Blue-lined spaces are reserved for the handicapped and white-lined spaces are for students.